1995parham/dotfiles/docs/vim.md

 ### Python

 It's very good idea to use `pyvenv` in order to creating python project environment.
-Build your environment with:
+Build and activate your environment with:

 ```sh
 pyvenv $PROJECT_ROOT
 . $PROJECT_ROOT/bin/activate
 ```

-after you do your works you can deactivate your virtual environment with
+after do your works, you can deactivate your virtual environment with

 ```sh